Hulian2000/Blog/README.md

 ## Description

-Pitches is a web application that allows users to use that one minute wisely.
-The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
-The pitches are organized by category.
+quotes is a web application that allows users to use that one minute wisely.
+The users will submit their one minute quotes and other users will vote on them and leave comments to give their feedback on them.
+The quotes are organized by category.
 You can have different categories like pickup lines, interview pitch , product pitch, promotion pitch.

 ## User Requirements

-* user should see the pitches other people have posted.
+* user should see the quotes other people have posted.
 * user should vote  the pitch they liked and give it a downvote or upvote.
-* user should comment on the different pitches and leave feedback.
+* user should comment on the different quotes and leave feedback.
 * user should submit a pitch in any category.
 * user should view the different categories.
 * Features

-## Create and display pitches based on categories
+## Create and display quotes based on categories

- Create category for pitches
+ Create category for quotes
- Display trending pitches based on day, week, month, year.
+ Display trending quotes based on day, week, month, year.
- Display the latest pitches and comments.
+ Display the latest quotes and comments.
  Create user accounts with roles
  Send email verification to users with secret token that expires after sometime Send email to admin user when a new user signs up.
  Generate gravatars
  Editing user profiles
- Admin and moderator user with admin roles : create/delete/edit pitches topics, other users pitches and user's roles.
+ Admin and moderator user with admin roles : create/delete/edit quotes topics, other users quotes and user's roles.
  User's messaging capability
- Show user's with the most pitches upvotes
+ Show user's with the most quotes upvotes
  Multiple language support using flask-babel

 ## Specifications